IOR Africa: Your Importer of Record Experts in South Africa

 All restricted imports require a valid permit from the Department of Trade and Industry.
 These permits are highly specific—they apply only to designated goods, authorized parties, and a limited validity period, typically the calendar year.

-South Africa allows temporary importation of samples, exhibition goods, and certain professional equipment through ATA Carnets.
-However, customs clearance under this scheme requires an authorization letter from the exporter, adding an extra compliance step.
+South Africa allows the temporary importation of samples, exhibition goods, and certain professional equipment through ATA Carnets.
+However, navigating the customs-clearance stage under this scheme requires an authorization letter from the exporter, adding an extra compliance step.

 To comply with the Basel Convention, South Africa enforces strict rules on importing used equipment, electronics, aircraft parts, waste, and scrap.
-Importers must obtain special permits to avoid penalties and the risk of shipment rejection.
+Importers must obtain special import permits issued by the South African government to avoid penalties and the risk of shipment rejection.

 Secure authorization for temporary import schemes